iomesh/docs/docs/cluster-operations/scale-down-cluster.md

 sidebar_label: Scale Down Cluster
 ---

-You can scale down the IOMesh cluster by removing chunk pods in the Kubernetes worker nodes, reducing the capacity of the IOMesh cluster.
+You can scale down the IOMesh cluster by removing chunk pods in the Kubernetes worker nodes.

 **Precautions**